 Chilliwack General Hospital (CGH) and Fraser Canyon Hospital are family physician-supported facilities and as such, offer a wide variety of options for medical practitioners.
-CGH has 122 acute care beds and three elective slates of surgery per day.
-Approximately 40,000 patients visit the Emergency Room per year.
-In addition to ER physicians, many GPs also take shifts in the ER.
+CGH has 141 acute care beds and three elective slates of surgery per day.
+Approximately 63,000 patients visit the Emergency Room per year.
+In addition to ER physicians, some of our FPs also take shifts in the ER.
 CGH is also a teaching hospital for UBC's Department of Family Practice and offers opportunities for physicians to mentor medical students and residents in the hospital as well as in their clinics.

 You can dedicate time each week to emergency (in Hope) or hospital care.
 You can design your practice to accommodate your special interests and lifestyle needs.
-Office-based practices can be supplemented by hospital work, walk-in clinics, residential care, and more.
-The majority of GPs belong to the Division of Family Practice and have benefited from the strong ties they have developed with other GPs.
+Office-based practices can be supplemented by hospital work, walk-in clinics, long term care, and more.
+The majority of FPs belong to the Division of Family Practice and have benefited from the strong ties they have developed with other FPs.
 You will find lots of support as you move into the community and if needed, the Division can provide guidance to help you through the process of obtaining licensure through the BC College of Physicians and Surgeons.